JillAClark/geoserver/doc/en/user/source/services/wfs/schemamapping.rst

 Schema customization
 --------------------

-The GeoServer WFS supports a *limited* amount of customization with regard to schema output.
-A custom schema can be used to:
+The GeoServer WFS supports a limited amount of schema output customization.
+A custom schema may be useful for the following:

-* Limit the attributes which are exposed in the feature type schema
+* Limiting the attributes which are exposed in the feature type schema
 * :ref:`Changing <type_changing>` the types of attributes in the schema
-* Change the structure of the schema—for example changing the base feature type
+* Changing the structure of the schema (for example, changing the base feature type)

-A mapped schema may be customized by creating a file called ``schema.xsd`` in the appropriate feature type directory of the GeoServer data directory.

-For example, it may be useful to limit the exposed attributes in the above dataset.
-To start with, retrieve the default output as a benchmark of the complete schema.
+For example, it may be useful to limit the exposed attributes in the example dataset described above.
+Start by retrieving the default output as a benchmark of the complete schema.
 With the feature type schema listed above, the ``GetFeature`` request would be as follows:

 .. code-block:: xml